 - Firefox: Press the SHIFT key while clicking on the reload button.

 - Internet Explorer: Press the CTRL key while clicking on the reload button.

 If the new image still seems out of sync by more than a minute or two (the system time is on the top left in the black square), then please alert us by posting on the blog or by sending an email to firstname.lastname@example.org.

 Can you make changes to the colors or layout of the Zero chart?

-Sorry, but after months of testing and gathering input we have arrived at a layout and color scheme that is enjoyed by the majority of our subscribers.
+Sorry, but after 12 years of hosting the Zero indicator we have arrived at a layout and color scheme that is enjoyed by the vast majority of our subscribers.